 Learning how to balance life and work | Joining a society

-By joining a society at university, this is a good way to add something else to the mix.
+Joining a society at university is a good way to add something else to the mix.
 It will help to balance your life out a little so that you have something else going on that’s not your academic work or hanging out at home with your flatmates.
-And, while you probably aren’t exactly tied to that society, there is an element of committing yourself to something where you have a responsibility to keep attending, even when things elsewhere get a little tough.
-This is great training for what real-life is like!
+And, while you probably aren’t exactly tied to that society, there is an element of committing yourself to something where you have a responsibility to keep attending, even when things get a little tough.
+This is great training for what real life is like!
 When you start working, you will need to balance a few responsibilities at once – so why not get a head start at this and begin at university by joining a society?

 Embracing new (or old) hobbies | Joining a society

 Whether you already have a go-to hobby or interest that you want to keep up during your time at university, or you want to learn something completely new, joining a society is a great way to cement your commitment to that activity.
 Do you find you’ve always been meaning to take up something like life drawing?
 Or yoga?
 Or football?
 Well, now you can combine meeting some new and like-minded people with putting time towards that hobby.
 By having time dedicated to it, even if only a couple of hours a week, you will find out if it’s something you want to pursue.
 If not, you can always try your hand at something else.